-Students should consider the possibility of studying abroad at the beginning of their freshman year.
+Students should consider the possibility of studying abroad at the beginning of their first year.
 Appropriate self-disclosure of their disability will ensure that students receive adequate support, including the support needed to successfully study abroad.

-The application and placement process may be extensive, with much planning and adjustments made.
 For this reason, students must take action far enough in advance to secure an appropriate placement.
 This extra time will also allow the student to sufficiently prepare and inquire about any concerns related to their disability.

 The following are examples of some of the concerns that should be addressed before going abroad: